 Stress – A Toxic Word

 Unfortunately, it is impossible to name every single problem that could ever arise to stress any one of the three individuals identified above.
 However, I’ve learned something very powerful and effective for handling stress across the board: We have got to stop hiding our problems behind the word stress!
 It’s toxic!
-In fact, I like to compare the stress with pharmaceutical drugs – they cover the symptoms, but never heal the body!
-And just like pharmaceuticals, if stress is used to cover up symptoms of our emotions, we will get sick due to the toxic build up!
+In fact, I like to compare the stress our bodies undergo with pharmaceutical drugs – they cover the symptoms, but never get to the root of the problem.
+And just like pharmaceuticals, if stress is used to cover up symptoms (i.e. emotions with real names), we will get sick due to the toxic build up!
 Yep!
-Our bodies store emotions like they do chemical toxins:
+Our bodies store emotions just like they do chemical toxins:

 - Heart and Small Intestine: hate, cruelty, impatience